Requirements

 Courses in Economics

 ECON 0150 or ECON 0250 (only one will count towards this requirement), ECON 0155 or ECON 0255 (only one will count towards this requirement), ECON 0111, IPEC0240 (formerly ECON 0240) and two electives with an international orientation.
 One elective should be a 0400-level senior seminar.
 See eligible electives.
 Majors must take a minimum of five courses in economics, regardless of credits earned at the secondary level (see the Advanced Placement policy for detailed information); at least four economics courses meeting the major requirements must be taken at Middlebury College, including the 0400-level seminar.
-Majors are encouraged to take IPEC 0240 prior to PSCI/IPEC 0304.
+Majors should take IPEC 0240 prior to PSCI/IPEC 0304.
 Majors are strongly encouraged to take ECON 0111 prior to any 400-level seminars.

 Language Study